 In the vast world of Minecraft, food is crucial for survival.
 In this article, we will list the best food items in the game.
 From hearty steaks to suspicious stew, join us as we explore the best Minecraft food items for your adventures.

 Back in the first days of survival mode in Minecraft, food was just there to recover health.
 There was no hunger level of any kind, making it a huge request by the Minecraft community.

-Even if you spend a lot of time dedicated to producing crops, it can be tough to get a real grasp of your resouces.
+Even if you spend a lot of time dedicated to producing crops, it can be tough to get a real grasp of your resources.
 Long adventures are particularly tough, running out of food is a nightmare.

-10. Dandelion/Blue Orchid Suspicious Stew
+8. Dandelion/Blue Orchid Suspicious Stew

 Saturation: 7.2 (+ bonus saturation from Dandelion or Blue Orchid)

 Mushroom Stew is another great food item, easily available as mushrooms are quite common in caves and biomes.
 However, you can add any flower to the crafting recipe of mushroom stew, to make a suspicious stew.
 Adding a Dandelion or Blue Orchid adds extra saturation, keeping you full for longer.
 You can see the full list on the wiki.